When you dock at Jones Island, your welcoming committee wagon may include otters and deer.

 Whether you stay for one day or three, you’ll be enthralled by the park’s diversity.
 You will leave Jones Island with the recognition that you just had a once-in-a-lifetime experience, and you’ll long to return.

 Accessible only by boat, Jones Island Marine State park is a 188-acre marine camping park with 25,000 feet of saltwater shoreline on the San Juan channel.
-The park provides mooring buoys on two coves, a dock, an ADA trail, a Cascadia Marine Trail campsite and 24 primitive campsites.
+The park provides mooring buoys on two coves, an ADA dock and trail, a Cascadia Marine Trail campsite and 24 primitive campsites.

 Drinking water is available May through September.
 There is no garbage service to the park.
 Visitors must pack out what they pack in.